paihsu/spring2017-project-vwbaker/README.md

 # 305 Project
 This is a project I'm creating in CPE 305
+I just made a change